This article has links to products and services we love, which we may make commission from.

 A unique thing to do in Perthshire is visit the longest hedge in Britain, The Meikleour Beech Hedge, which was planted in 1745.

-Close to Blairgowrie, this stretch of hedge is featured in the Guinness Book of Records for its height of 100 ft (30 m), with its length at 530 m.
+Close to Blairgowrie, this stretch of hedge is featured in the Guinness Book of Records for its height of 100 ft (30 m) and length of 530 m.

 Recognised by the Guinness Book of Records as the highest hedge in the world, the Meikleour Beech Hedge was planted in 1745 and is one-third of a mile long (530 m) and 100 ft (30 m) high.